Perhaps you’ve seen someone surveying land and thought, “What’s that person doing?”

 Having this information on record will allow you to locate any boundaries, structures, easements, setbacks, and potential encroachments on your property.

-It can provide essential pieces of information that’ll stay in the public record for 10 years’ time.
+It can provide essential pieces of information.

 This is an essential step if you’re looking to add a new fence, pool, or other addition.